pipelight/pipelight/README.md

 ## Define pipelines with a programming language

-Fold your bash commands into a `Pipeline{ Step{ Command }}` written in **Typescript**, and it executes the pipeline on some events.
+Fold your bash commands into an object `Pipeline{ Step{ Command }}` written in **Typescript**, and it executes the pipeline on some events.

-As long as you know javascript, you are ready to go
+As long as you know javascript, you are ready to go with your favorite syntax flavor 🍦.

 Use a verbose and declarative syntax (Objects API).